AlenaAts/MyReads-A-Book-Tracking-App/README.md

 To get started with the project:

-* clone or downloar the repository
+* clone or download the repository
 * install all project dependencies with `npm install`
 * start the development server with `npm start`